 Lisa McKay - Executive Editor

-Formerly a film editor and the executive editor at Blogcritics, Lisa McKay is currently the executive editor here at The Morton Report.
+Formerly a film editor and the executive editor at Blogcritics, Lisa McKay is currently the executive editor here at TMR.
 She likes to write about food, gardening, and movies.

 Featured Columnists and Contributors

 Bill Baker is a veteran journalist who has covered the comics medium and its creators since 1998.
 Over the years, he’s contributed hundreds of articles, columns, interviews, and reviews to various magazines and websites.
 He’s also the author of Icons: The DC Comics and WildStorm Art of Jim Lee and seven previous books featuring his extended interviews with Alan Moore, Neil Gaiman, and other notable creators.
 You can learn more about Bill’s work at www.BillBakerPresents.com.